senevoldsen/handwritten_asm/README.md

 Location: src/win64/find_ip

-## itc_collatz
+## Threaded Collatz sequence

-Demonstration of indirect threaded "forth-like" code.
+Demonstration of computing the Collatz sequence using threaded "forth-like" code.
+There is no "live compilation" of new words here though.
-Outputs the collatz sequence of numbers starting with command line input.
-Does not include live compilation.

-Location: src/win64/itc_collatz

-## itc_collatz_reg

-Similar to `itc_collatz` but uses a register for top of data stack.

-Location: src/win64/itc_collatz_reg
+- `src/win64/itc_collatz.asm`: Indirect-threaded
+- `src/win64/itc_collatz_reg.asm`: Indirect-threaded with top-of-stack in register
+- `src/win64/dtc_collatz_reg.asm`: Direct-threaded with top-of-stack in register